sjbrown/misc_work/genesis/band_practice_rules.md

 Place three Player Markers, Beats, Melody, and Front, at the top of the Game Board sheet in the spot marked Start.

-Place three Player Markers, Beats, Melody, and Front, on the 0 spots of the Score tracks.

 Shuffle the Band Practice deck and place it face-down near the Game Board.
 Flip 2 cards over.